 It’s not usually good for entrepreneurs and creatives to obsess over the notion that their “ideas” will be stolen!
 I will explain Why.

-It’s important to realise that having an “idea” in itself is not something that’s easily protected.
-For example, you have a great idea for a start-up and tell a friend.
-The friend sets up a company based on that original “idea” and makes millions, alright of course it’s disappointing and more than likely ethically wrong but legally unless there is something truly protectable in law, there is not a lot you can do!
-The key here is to not tell anyone about your new ‘idea’ until after you launch!
+The friend sets up a company based on that original “idea” and makes millions.
+Alright of course it’s disappointing and more than likely ethically wrong but legally unless there is something truly protectable in law, there is not a lot you can do.

 Once you have something tangible (more than an idea) there are various ways you can seek to protect and enforce rights over the property you have created.
 This new property is often called Intellectual Property or IP.

-So you see, if you have just an “idea”, it is literally just that an idea.
+So you see, if you have just an “idea”, it is literally just that, an idea.
 You need to create something tangible and then look at ways of protecting your newly created IP.

-Trade mark.
+Trade mark

 You can use trade marks to register the name, graphics logos, even colour combinations of your venture.
 This is a powerful way to protect the branding of your new venture.

-If anyone attempts to use your registered trademark, you have a legal right to begin enforcement and make them stop!
-It’s important to understand that simply incorporating your company in many jurisdictions does not automatically prevent someone from setting up a similarly named company using similar branding!
 So, if you are planning to carry out a lot of marketing or have a very unique name it would be wise to trade mark your logo, brand name etc. before launch.

 It’s also important to realise that you should ensure your new name or brand is not infringing on the rights of another company’s mark.
 The last thing you want is to spend loads of money on your new brand to then be prevented from launching by a company with a similar name.

 Trade marks are highly valuable and corporations will go to extreme measures to ‘protect’ their brand.
-I wrote a book called “Business Zero To Superhero” and trade marked the mark “Zero to Superhero”.
-Subsequently, Marvel and DC Entertainments Inc, known for Superman, Spiderman etc came after the trade mark citing that they owned the mark “Super Heroes”!
+I wrote a book called “Business Zero To Superhero” and trade marked the title “Zero to Superhero”.

 After a three year legal battle, Marvel & DC relented and dropped the case!
 This is the power of trade marks.
 Without a mark, I would have had practically no chance of defending their claim.